Samara Weaving: Career

 In 2017, Weaving starred in the action comedy-thriller Mayhem, which saw her co-star with Steven Yeun and playing the role of Melanie Cross.
 Brian Tallerico of RogerEbert.com compared her to Margot Robbie and called her "captivating and a little scary at the same time".
-She also played the girlfriend of John Hawkes in the film Three Billboards Outside Ebbing, Missouri, for which she was nominated for numerous awards with the acting ensemble, and the title character in the comedy-horror film The Babysitter.
-She also appeared in the music video for Charlie Puth's song "Attention".

-From 2017 to 2019, she played Nelson Rose in the Showtime series SMILF.
+She also played the girlfriend of John Hawkes in the film Three Billboards Outside Ebbing, Missouri, for which she was nominated for numerous awards with the acting ensemble and the title character in the comedy-horror film The Babysitter.
+She also appeared in the music video for Charlie Puth's song "Attention."'
+From 2017-2019, she played Nelson Rose in the Showtime series SMILF.
 In December 2018, it was announced that Weaving was leaving the show after the second season.
 Weaving asked to be released from her contract after making a complaint about having to perform a nude sex scene.
-Daniel Holloway of Variety reported that Weaving felt uncomfortable with the behaviour of show creator and co-star Frankie Shaw during a similar sex scene in the first season, leading to an investigation of alleged misconduct by Shaw, which found that there was no wrongdoing on Shaw's part.
+Daniel Holloway of Variety reported that Weaving felt uncomfortable with the behaviour of show creator and co-star Frankie Shaw during a similar sex scene in the first season, leading to an investigation of alleged misconduct by Shaw, which found that there was no wrongdoing on Shaw's part, however the show was cancelled shortly after by Showtime.
 Also in 2018, Weaving appeared in the Picnic at Hanging Rock miniseries as one of three students who disappear during a school trip to the titular Hanging Rock.

-Weaving next starred as Grace in the 2019 comedy-horror film Ready or Not, which was her first leading role in a theatrical American film.
-The film marks her first collaboration with directors Matt Bettinelli-Olpin and Tyler Gillett, who described her as "just one of those people that we’ll be friends with forever.
-She’s one of our favorites."
+Weaving next starred as Grace in the 2019 comedy-horror film Ready or Not, her first leading role in a theatrical American film.
+The film marks her first collaboration with directors Matt Bettinelli-Olpin and Tyler Gillett, who described her as "just one of those people that we'll be friends with forever.
+She's one of our favorites."
 The film and her performance received positive reviews and helped to establish her as a scream queen.
 Jeannette Catsoulis of The New York Times called her "fantastic" and wrote that she "gives heart to this efficiently blood-drenched harpooning of soul-sucking greed and inbred family values."
 Simran Hans of The Guardian believed that her performance would earn a cult following.
-Also in 2019, she starred in the action comedy Guns Akimbo.
+Also in 2019, she starred alongside Daniel Radcliffe in the action comedy Guns Akimbo.